njit-cs-490-002-spring23/group-project-team-1/townService/src/town/chess/README.md

 A third parameter, time_limit, is optional, and defaults to 999999 if not entered.

-# BASIC OUTLINE FOR THE CHESS FUNCTIONS:
+# Outline of Chess functions

 ## .make_move(moveToMake: string, color: Colors) --> string:
 This function takes in the move you're making, as well as the color of the player making the move.